-When the delivery line is being cleaned with compressed air, there is an increased risk of accidents caused by compressed air escaping explosively, spurting concrete, and delivery or end hoses moving uncontrollably if they have not been removed.
+When the delivery line systems are being cleaned with compressed air, there is an increased risk of accidents caused by compressed air escaping explosively, spurting concrete, and the delivery line systems moving uncontrollably.

 Compressed air should only be used for cleaning purposes under the supervision of a subject expert.
 All persons participating in the cleaning procedure must be instructed in the safety regulations.